 Enter the command: ping + www.yourdomain.com

-– that will list the current IP address of your website – take a note of it.
+– that will list the current IP address of your website – take note of it.

-Assuming that you now have all of the required User ID and password details, proceed to backing up all aspects of your website.
+Assuming that you now have all of the required User ID and password details, proceed to back up all aspects of your website.
 If possible;

 - Do a full site backup from your control panel and save that on your local PC